 Ironically, as diligent as Google usually is regarding their specifications and form field validations, they let me do this:

 Be prepared for a huge interview about various different topics of major and minor significance; Google wants to know eeeverything.
 I mean, child protection!?
 I just want to do some basic percetage calculation.
 But it can’t be helped… we have to push through.
 Thankfully, most of the questions are basic multiple choices and checkboxes.
 They won’t impose too much of a hassle.
 But it was a surprise for me as a firsttimer.

 Sometimes you win, sometimes you learn – and then you win

 Phew, that was a journey.
 My first release for Hauschecker 1.0.0 took me a whooping two and a half weeks, and I had to delay a lot of things in life (and spend a significant amount of money) to make it happen.
 But I pushed through, and now having a full-fledged working Android app in the Google Playstore is such a great feeling I can’t describe.
 In fact, it was so great I recently pushed version 1.0.1.
 So for today I hope I could show you my learnings and hopefully you will make it in half the time it took me.
-If not, feel free to drop me a question in the comments below, and if you are interested in another big accomplishment I achieved in my career, you might like to read on here.
+If not, feel free to drop me a question in the comments below.
+If you are interested: Here I talk about another big accomplishment I achieved in my career.
 This one tells about the ISTQB Test Management Certificate and the perks it brings to the table.

 Have a great day & happy coding!